alessiagp/SarsCov2_H172Y/README.md

 Very few quantitative conclusions could be obtained mostly because of the poor sampling that could be achieved with the available resources.

 ## Structure of the repository

+- final report and the related supporting information
+- `structures` folder, with data for the three structures used in the project
+- `Scripts` folder, with the Tcl/Tk scripts used in VMD for the visual inspection
+- `jupyter-notebooks`, with the notebooks used during the analyses